MagenBouchard/ClickyGame/README.md

 # Clicky Game

-This application is created via ReactJS.
+This application is created via ReactJS, bootstrap, and JSX.

 ## How to play